 The industry was far less restricted prior to 2011.
 Up to that point, we had the free reign to play games online where and how we wanted.
 The Belgian Gaming Act written in 2010 and implemented in 2011 added a significant number of restrictions to online gambling and outlined the licensing process for legal betting sites.

-You can still play real money games online but it is now your responsibility to visit the Belgian Gaming Commission website to make sure you only play at licensed sites.
-The website also provides a list of licensed betting sites in Belgium here.
+You can still bet online from Belgium but it is now your responsibility to visit the Belgian Gaming Commission website to make sure you only play at licensed Belgian betting sites.
+The website also provides a list of licensed betting sites in Belgium.

-The commission has reportedly doubled the numbers of compliance officers and recently amended the Gaming Act to give the commission the power to crack down on individual gamblers who play at unlicensed betting websites.
+The commission has reportedly doubled the numbers of compliance officers and recently amended the Gaming Act to give the commission the power to crack down on Belgian bettors who play at unlicensed betting websites.
 Players who are caught playing at the wrong sites could potentially face up to €25,000 in fines and three years in prison.

 We haven’t yet seen anyone prosecuted under this law, but it is possible.
 Several players were charged in 2013 for playing at unlicensed betting machines at a bar.
 Even though these people were not playing online, it does show Belgium’s willingness to target individual gamblers.